By France specialist Jesse

 These early versions were simple, made from almonds, egg whites and sugar, served plain.
 It wasn’t until much later that chocolate or spiced varieties appeared and filling was added, creating the modern silhouette.
 The recent surge in popularity is attributed to Pierre Hermé, a fourth-generation pastry chef with a rock star reputation in France.
 In 2005, he declared 20th March to be ‘World Macaron Day’, catapulting the confection into a global spotlight.

 Despite their international fame, however, macarons remain distinctly Parisian and last time I was in the city I decided to learn to make them.
-Which is how I met Marthe, the experienced pastry chef who insisted that that I must open the oven door for precisely five seconds.
+Which is how I met Marthe, the experienced pastry chef who insisted that I must open the oven door for precisely five seconds.

 ‘It lets out the moisture,’ she explained when I asked why.